Get started by searching below:

 • Improperly using delivery tools such as vacuum extractors and forceps

-Health care professionals are expected to uphold a high standard of care during the birthing process.
-If you believe the medical professionals that delivered your child were negligent and caused your child’s cerebral palsy, you may be able to file a lawsuit and pursue financial compensation.
+Health care professionals are expected to uphold the standard of care during the birthing process.
+If you believe the delivery team that delivered your child was negligent, you may be able to file a lawsuit and pursue financial compensation.

 Get a Free Case Review